NHMDenmark/DaSSCo-Integration/Documentation/Metadata_field_descriptions/tags.md

 We are still developing our pipelines and can imagine the need to add additional fields in the future.
 It would be good to have a field to cover ourselves if we discover the need to additionally annotate our metadata assets until we can add more.

 **Value:**
-A dictionary of dynamic properties
+A dictionary of dynamic propertiesFx "ocr": ocr_tex
-Fx "ocr": ocr_tex

 **Why do we have this field:**
 Gives us flexibility to incorporate new information or make changes without having to overhaul the whole system immediately.